The future of e-Commerce and what you need to know about it

 In fact, there are more and more people moving between devices, from the web to mobile to apps, before eventually turning to paying customers.

-This will enable even more value for e-Commerce retailers, by providing further detailed insights into how different types of people respond to their advertisement through multiple platforms.
+This will enable even more value for e-commerce retailers, by providing further detailed insights into how different types of people respond to their advertisement through multiple platforms.

-3. E-Commerce delivery drones
+E-commerce delivery drones

 With drones, companies could deliver packages much more efficiently and quickly, with delivery times of just 60 or even 30 minutes from order.

-Drone delivery offers huge benefits in the forms of cheaper and faster shipping.
+Drone delivery offers huge benefits in the form of cheaper and faster shipping.
 The growth of online retail sales as free and fast shipping are the most attractive factors that will draw customers’ attention to shop online more often.

 There will be 2 main types of drone delivery companies to explore: